-If you have not received this appointment within one week of receipt of this letter please contact the Fracture Care Team on the number provided above.
-Please follow the Management/rehabilitation plan shown below Weeks since injury Rehabilitation plan 0 - 4 Wear the sling all the time, even in bed at night.
-Begin to do the Initial exercises shown below.
-You will be seen in fracture clinic.
-4 - 6 Continue to wear the sling.
-Unless you have been advised otherwise, you may progress to the Stage 2 exercises.
-Do not lift your elbow above shoulder height as this may cause excessive pain.
-6 - 12 You may start to discard the sling.
-Begin normal light activities with the arm and shoulder.
-Increase movement using the Stage 3 exercises.
-The fracture should be largely united (healed).
-You should be able to increase day to day activities.
-More arduous tasks may cause discomfort.
-Start to lift your arm overhead if possible.
-12 If you are still experiencing significant pain and stiffness then please contact us for further consultation Initial Exercises to do 4 - 5 times a day If you have stiffness in your elbow or hand from wearing the sling, you may wish to perform these exercises first.
+Picture of injury Please follow the Management / Rehabilitation plan shown below - Weeks since injury Rehabilitation plan 0 - 3 Wear the sling all the time.
+Even at night in bed.
+Start initial exercises.
+3 - 6 You may start to discard the sling at night.
+Return to normal light activities using the arm and shoulder such as eating and washing.
+Increase movement using the Stage 2 exercises below but use your other arm to assist with the exercises.
+Start to lift your arm over-head if possible.
+6 - 8 Start to discard the sling between weeks 6 and 8 as comfort allows.
+Return to normal light activities using the arm and shoulder.
+Progress to Stage 3 exercises below to increase the strength of your shoulder.
+You should be able to largely carry out routine day to day activities but avoid heavier tasks.
+Progress to lift your arm over-head without support from your other arm if possible.
+8 weeks Continue with Stage 3 exercises as above and add Stage 4 exercises.
+Initial Exercises to do 4 - 5 times a day If you have stiffness in your elbow or hand from wearing the sling, you may wish to perform these exercises first.
 However, once they become easy you can start with the posture and pendulum exercises.